lawmaster10/howcryptoworksbook/Chapter_05_Custody.md

 The consistent lesson across incidents is the need to **enforce strict segregation**, **harden policy change processes**, **monitor continuously for anomalies**, and **maintain independent evidence** of all operations.

 Successful custody operations combine technical excellence with operational discipline, regulatory compliance, and continuous improvement based on industry incidents and evolving best practices.

-## Key Takeaways

-Cryptocurrency custody fundamentally transforms the relationship between keys and control, where possession of cryptographic keys equals ownership of assets.
-This reality means that most custody failures stem not from cryptographic weaknesses but from policy and operational breakdowns—approvals granted too easily, segregation boundaries blurred, and evidence trails missing.

-The threat landscape divides into four primary categories that shape all custody decisions.
-External attackers deploy increasingly sophisticated techniques, from targeted phishing to state-level capabilities.
-Insider risks emerge from privileged access and policy shortcuts during stressful situations.
-Operational failures hide in untested procedures and weak change management.
-Legal and jurisdictional risks can neutralize even perfect technical security through asset seizures and regulatory action.

-Each custody model offers distinct trade-offs that serve different organizational needs.
-Multisig provides unmatched transparency through on-chain policy enforcement, making it ideal for DAOs and DeFi protocols.
-MPC and threshold signatures deliver speed and privacy for active trading operations.
-Qualified custodians offer regulatory compliance and legal protections that institutional investors require.
-Smart contract wallets enable programmable policies and recovery mechanisms for complex organizational structures.

-Operational excellence demands comprehensive controls across multiple layers.
-HSM-based key generation with split knowledge and dual control provides the cryptographic foundation.
-Policy engines enforce role-based access, quorum approvals, and velocity limits.
-Immutable evidence systems create verifiable audit trails.
-Tested disaster recovery procedures ensure business continuity under stress.

-Temperature segregation remains the operational backbone of institutional custody, with cold storage holding at least 90% of assets, warm storage maintaining 5-10%, and hot storage limited to under 5%.
-These should be enforced ceilings with continuous reconciliation, not merely aspirational targets.

-The technical landscape presents ongoing challenges that require careful planning.
-Mnemonic seed phrases offer simplicity but create single points of failure, while multisig distributes control at the cost of operational complexity.
-Quantum computing threatens signature schemes more than entropy, requiring long-term migration strategies to post-quantum cryptography.
-DeFi integration introduces risks from infinite approvals and bridge vulnerabilities that demand specialized monitoring.

-Exchange relationships require understanding the underlying custody plumbing, solvency risks, and demanding comprehensive proof-of-reserves with independent verification.
-Historical incidents from Mt.
-Gox to FTX consistently emphasize the critical importance of segregation enforcement, change control rigor, anomaly detection, and independent evidence as the differentiators between successful and failed custody operations.